-A weighted GPA will be used to determine the Valedictorian and Salutatorian for Eagle Point High School.
-In the event of more than one student having the same GPA, test scores will be taken into consideration when choosing students for this honor.
-1st in class will be Valedictorian, and 2nd in class will be Salutatorian.
+The Valedictorian/Salutatorian will be selected on the basis of weighted GPA.
+In the event of more than one student having the same GPA, standardized test scores will be taken into consideration when choosing students for this honor.
+In the event that more than one student has equivalent GPA and test scores, the number of AP and college credit courses will be taken into consideration.